Active Record Relation

 if updates.is_a?(Hash)

-if klass.locking_enabled? &&
+if model.locking_enabled? &&

-!updates.key?(klass.locking_column) &&
+!updates.key?(model.locking_column) &&

-attr = table[klass.locking_column]
+attr = table[model.locking_column]

 updates[attr.name] = _increment_attribute(attr)